crina-pungulescu/quincunx/README.md

 ### The argument

-"Modern finance" is as old as humanity itself.
+"Modern finance" is an old story, retold.

 Before there were prophets, there were profits.
 The oldest writing we have—cuneiform tablets from Mesopotamia—are not poetry or prayers.
 They are ledgers.
-We have been keeping score for 5,000 years because the future has always been uncertain, and we have always needed a way to face it.
+We have been keeping score for 5,000 years.
+Because we have always known the future is uncertain, and we have never stopped looking for a way to face it.

 ---